-TEEN LINE is a confidential telephone helpline for teenage callers.
-It operates every evening from 6:00pm to 10:00pm PST and is toll-free from anywhere in California.
+TEEN LINE is a confidential hotline for teenagers which operates every evening from 6:00pm to 10:00pm PST.
 If you have a problem or just want to talk with another teen who understands, then this is the right place for you!
-You can call us at 310-855-HOPE(4673) and even text us by texting “TEEN” to 839863.
+You can call us at 800-TLC-TEEN (852-8336), text us by texting “TEEN” to 839863 or email us at https://teenlineonline.org/talk-now/.
 TEEN LINE also offers message boards, resources and information.

-The TEEN LINE volunteers who answer the calls, emails and texts are Southern California teenagers who have been specially trained.
+The TEEN LINE volunteers who answer the calls, emails and texts are Southern California teenagers who have received specialized training.
 They won’t judge you or give advice – their job is to listen to your feelings and help you to clarify your concerns, define the options available to you, and help you make positive decisions.

 No problem is too small, too large, or too shocking for the TEEN LINE volunteers.
-Problems some teenagers face include abuse, AIDS, alcoholism, depression, divorce, drugs, gangs, homelessness, pregnancy, sexuality, violence, suicide.
+Issues that teenagers are dealing with include abuse, depression, divorce, bullying, anxiety, gangs, gender identity, homelessness, pregnancy, relationships, sexuality, violence, substance abuse, self harm, and suicide.

-The hotline receives about 10,000 calls, texts, and emails each year
+The hotline receives over 15,000 calls, texts, and emails each year

-Our website receives more than 200,000 visitors from all over the world
+Our website receives more than 1.268 million visitors annually from all over the world

 Certified by the American Association of Suicidology (1-800-SUICIDE)

-Our Teen Listeners have a special ability to understand and empathize with callers because they are teens themselves … they speak their language.
-Resource Associates, all mental health professionals, volunteer their time each night to provide on-site supervision and support to the Teen Listeners, especially important after a particularly traumatic call.
+Our Teen Listeners have a special ability to understand and empathize with callers because they are teens themselves.
+Resource Associates, our volunteer mental health professionals, provide on-site supervision and support to the Teen Line Listeners, particularly important after a difficult call.

-Our Community Outreach Program reaches over 38,000 each year, opening dialogues and educating the community about issues pertinent to adolescence.
+Our Community Outreach Program reaches over 38,000 each year, opening dialogues to reduce stigma and educate the community about issues pertinent to adolescence.
 Our Teen Suicide Prevention Training has been a regular part of the Los Angeles Police Department’s Juvenile Procedures School curriculum since 1996.

 TEEN LINE was created in 1980 by a group of mental health professionals who, through their personal work with teenagers, realized that a more inclusive approach to adolescent mental health was needed.
-After extensive research and consultation, TEEN LINE – a teen-to-teen hotline with community outreach services – was born.
+After extensive research and consultation, TEEN LINE was born.

-TEEN LINE is based on the premise that when teenagers encounter problems, they usually turn first to their peers for advice.
+TEEN LINE is based on the premise that when a teenager has a problem, they often seek help from their peers.
 Many teens think their parents can’t possibly understand what’s happening in their lives and that their friends might laugh or abandon them.
 TEEN LINE provides a safe, confidential place to talk things out with another teen who can understand and will listen, but not judge.